Master of Osteopathic Medicine

 The Master of Osteopathic Medicine is designed to develop a critical evaluation of the theory and practice of osteopathy and to produce primary care health practitioners who are able to solve complex problems and think rigorously and independently.
 The degree is built on a contemporary professional model that integrates the principles of evidence-based practice with a holistic paradigm of patient-centred health care.

-Graduates of the Bachelor of Clinical Sciences (Osteopathic Studies) who commence the course from 2017 onwards, will receive four units of advanced standing into the Master of Osteopathic Studies.
-Total full-time duration for both courses (undergraduate and Master) is four years.
+Graduates of the Bachelor of Clinical Sciences (Osteopathic Studies) who commence the course from 2017 onwards, will receive four units of advanced standing into the Master of Osteopathic Medicine.
+For those entering the Bachelor of Clinical Sciences from 2017 onwards, the full-time duration for both courses (undergraduate and Master) is four years.

 The Master of Osteopathic Medicine aims to produce graduates who are eligible to register as practitioners of osteopathic medicine.
 Southern Cross University is seeking to increase the number of graduate osteopaths in order to meet community demand.
 Osteopathy Australia estimates a national shortage of osteopaths that will remain in effect for the foreseeable future.